AARCH Supports Debar Pond Lodge Bills

 - Provide jobs and economic benefits to the local area

-- Save New York State a half-million dollars or so in demolition and site improvement costs
+- Save New York State over $500,000 in demolition and site improvement costs

-- Maintain and facilitate public access, including new handicapped access, to Debar Pond and the surrounding Forest Preserve
+- Maintain and facilitiate public access, including new handicapped access, to Debar Pond and the surrounding Forest Preserve

-We applaud the introduction of these bills and urge the Assembly and Senate to pass them during the 2022 session.
-Thank you to Assemblymembers Jones, Simpson, and Englebright and Senator Stec for their leadership in introducing this bill and Assemblymember Simpson for his co-sponsorship.
+We applaud the introduction of these bills and urge the Assembly and Senate to pass them during the 2023 session.
+Thank you to Assemblymember Jones and Senator Stec for their leadership in introducing this bill and Assemblymember Simpson for his co-sponsorship.